snacsnoc/cporter/README.md

 * Simplified function calling syntax in Python
 * Multithreading support
 * Performance profiling for both C and Python functions
+* Get C function documentation from source code(/* Text */)
+* Automatic memory management for C code allocating memory using malloc (don't rely on this)

 ## Installation
 To use CPorter in your project, simply clone the repository and import the cporter module.